Do Solar Panels Charge On Cloudy Days

 Solar energy produced from a solar panel is determined by how many photons from the sun strike the solar cell, and how many of these photons actually get an electron moving to create a current.
 This is how a charge from a solar panel is produced.

-On cloudy cover days, with rain, humidity, air pollution, or dust in the atmosphere, much of the solar radiation is all scattered, meaning the energy that comes from the sun go in different directions.
+On cloudy cover days, with rain, humidity, air pollution, or dust in the atmosphere, much of the solar radiation is scattered, meaning the energy that comes from the sun goes in different directions.
 We call this diffuse radiation, solar energy but its rate is smaller.
-This is opposite to direction radiation which is when the sun’s energy comes a beam of straight rays without interference like on clear dry day with no dust and humidity.
+This is opposite to direction radiation which is when the sun’s energy comes in a beam of straight rays without interference like on a clear dry day with no dust and humidity.

 How Photons behave as they pass through the atmosphere